carly-code/carly-code/README.md

-Having some fun with Python.
+Having some fun with Python,Django and Bootstrap.

 <!---